 Arsamaeia on the Nymphaios: residence of the kings of Commagene, tomb of king Mithridates I Callinicus (r.109-70 BCE).
 The site is now known as Eski Kale, "the old castle".

-According to the long inscription on the place now known as “site 3”, Arsameia was founded by king Arsames of Commagene, who had seized power in c.260 BCE, had expanded his influence when the nearby Seleucid Empire was weakened by the Third Syrian War (246-241),note[Polyaenus, Stratagems 4.17 (read “Arsames” for “Arsabes”.] and had died in 228 BCE.
-Arsames also built a wall and palaces in Arsameia.
+According to the long inscription on the place now known as “site 3”, Arsameia was founded by king Arsames, who had ruled in this part of Armenia in the third quarter of the third century BCE and had expanded his influence when the nearby Seleucid Empire was weakened by the Third Syrian War (246-241).note Arsames also built a wall and palaces in Arsameia.

 About a century later, when the Seleucid Empire was no longer a threat to the small kingdom of Commagene, a descendant of king Arsames, Mithridates I Callinicus (r.109-70), concluded an alliance with Seleucid king Antiochus VIII Grypus, marrying his daughter Laodice VII.
 According to the same inscription, their son Antiochus I Theos of Commagene, buried his father in the hierothesion (sacred last resting-place) in Arsameia.